Five Adorable Zoo Babies

 Fiona the preemie hippo recently tipped the scales at 100 pounds, but when she was born she only weighed 30.
 That’s less than half the weight of a normal hippo baby.

 Her mother rejected her, and it looked like Fiona might die.
-But staff at the Cincinnati Zoo stepped in and cared for Fiona by hand.
+But staff at the Cincinnati Zoo stepped in and cared for Fiona.
 They helped Fiona overcome several health hurdles.
 Today, Fiona is healthy and can walk up an exercise ramp that leads to a pool.

 April the giraffe might be famous, but no other zoo has ever raised a premature baby hippo.
 Fiona is the first.